Tips To Protect Against Burglaries and Thefts

 Car Burglary Prevention

-At times, motorist will return to their cars to find that someone had smashed a window and stole any number of valuable items.
+At times, motorists will return to their cars to find that someone had smashed a window and stolen any number of valuable items.
 Parked cars represent very attractive targets to burglars for a number of reasons:

 - The burglar can walk through a parking lot, look like they belong, and “shop” as they peer into cars for valuables.

 - If the burglar senses a citizen or police officer is suspicious, they just keep walking toward and enter a store or train station.

 - If during their entry into the car, the burglar is seen, it is very easy to drop out of sight and disappear.

 - The victim usually does not discover the crime until long after the burglary occurred.